-- ii.
+- i.
+In future the Council will endeavour to ensure that the subsequent budgets are anchored on the four pillars of the integration agenda thus the activities should be meant to strengthen the pillars and not otherwise as is the case in this budget; - ii.
 The priorities being prepared during the Pre-Budget Conferences should also be anchored to the four pillars of the integration; - iii.
-The Council will be concentrating only on a few priorities which are results oriented; and - iv.
+The Council will be concentrating only on a few priorities which are results oriented; and iv.
 The Council will ensure that the Ad-Hoc Service Commission recruits professional staff with the necessary skills to address the issue of hiring consultancies.
-(Applause)